eclipse-tractusx/tractusx-profiles/cx/policy/specs/policy.definitions.md

 ### 1.3 A Note on Json-Ld Prefixes

 Json-Ld prefixes are not show in the examples since the Json-Ld context includes term aliases that make prefixes optional for known constraint types.
-For example, assuming the `cx` prefix, `Membership` and `cx:Membership` are equal and will be processed in the same way.
+For example, assuming the `cx` prefix, `Membership` and `cx-policy:Membership` are equal and will be processed in the same way.

 # 2. Membership Constraint